Atherys/AtherysScript/README.md

 The exact name of this folder is configurable and can be found in the plugin config.
 If the plugin does not find this folder, it will create it.
-Once it is create it, the ScriptService will automatically look through it and load all files present in the scripts folder as a script file.
+Once it is created, the ScriptService will automatically look through it and load all files present in the scripts folder as a script file.
 Please ensure there are **only** script files in the folder, else you may get unexpected errors in the console.